berachain/docs/apps/bend/content/learn/guides/depositing-collateral.md

 ![Deposit_d1](/assets/how_to_deposit_1.png)

-2. For this example we will be supplying WETH collateral.
+2. For this example, we will be supplying WETH collateral.
 Choose the amount of WETH you wish to supply.

 ![Deposit_d2](/assets/how_to_deposit_2.png)

 ### Confirm Asset Amount

-3. Confirm the amount of asset you want to supply and then select either `Approve TOKEN` or `Approve Infinite`.
+3. Confirm the amount of the asset you want to supply and then select either `Approve TOKEN` or `Approve Infinite`.
 Selecting `Approve Infinite` will help avoid recurring approvals when depositing again in the future.

 ![Deposit_d3](/assets/how_to_deposit_3.png)